 Harare International Airport: mostly used as a conduit to Victoria Falls, the easiest way to fly into Harare is via Johannesburg as there aren't many direct international flights into the country.

 Victoria Falls International Airport: serving Victoria Falls, Hwange and the Zambezi Valley destinations, this airport is a local logistics hub and connects easily with destinations in Botswana and further afield.

 Road transfers in Zimbabwe are usually conducted in mini buses and game drives in open-sided 4X4 vehicles.
 Light aircraft charters are available for flights to more remote destinations.

 Visas are required by most visitors to Zimbabwe and can usually be obtained at your point of entry.
 Citizens of the USA, UK, Canada, Australia, most EU countries, Israel and Japan as well as a number of other countries will receive their visas at the airport or border post upon payment of requisite fees.
-However, some nationalities will have to apply for and obtain a Zimbabwe visa prior to travelling – for a full list, visit the Zimbabwe Embassy website.
+However, some nationalities will have to apply for and obtain a Zimbabwe visa prior to travelling.